AT-Publishing/website/_posts/2017-06-18-garyyvee-eth.md

 <hr>

-Gary Vee has been asked many time about bitcoin in his Youtube ask show but every time he simply said he understands neither crypto nor the regulations hence he can't talk about that.
+Gary Vee has been asked many times about bitcoin in his Youtube ask show but every time he simply said he understands neither crypto nor the regulations hence he can't talk about that.